sigsum/log-go/doc/setup.md

-The scondary node needs its own key pair, it is used only to sign responses to the primary server, so usually no need to back it up; it can be rotated at will by reconfiguring and restarting the primary node with secondary's new key.
+The scondary node needs its own key pair, it is used only to sign responses to the primary server, so usually no need to back it up; it can be rotated at will by reconfiguring and restarting the primary node with the secondary's new key.

 Configuration of `external-endpoint` (which returns HTTP 404 for everything), `internal-endpoint`, `rpc-backend`, `tree-id`, and `key`